nationalarchives/ds-caselaw-editor-ui/README.md

 to function (as it copies files across and notifies the enrichment service that it might have been published).

+Before you do this:
+* `pip install awscli-local awscli`
-Before you do this you will need to `pip install awscli-local` and you will probably want **version 1** of the AWS CLI tools.
-Version 2 may cause things to explode in unexpected ways, as it's not fully supported by LocalStack.
+* `brew install awscli@1` (Version 2 may cause things to explode in unexpected ways, as it's not fully supported by LocalStack.)
+* `brew install jq`

 Start it up by running from the `ds-caselaw-ingester` repo: